mebridges/northwind-sales-analysis/README.md

 ## 📫 About Me
 Hi, I’m Mary Bridges, a Business Data Analytics student with a passion for turning raw data into meaningful insights.
-I thrive at the intersection of data, design, and storytelling—and I love working on projects that inform strategy and create impact.
+I thrive at the intersection of data, design, & storytelling, and I love working on projects that inform strategy and create impact.